 - Close the lid and set the bucket in a shady spot.

 - Allow to steep and ferment for three to four weeks.

-- You may strain the water before pouring into a storage jug.
+- You may strain the water before pouring it into a storage jug.

 How to use comfrey tea?

-To use the comfrey tea in your garden, you need to dilute it in water.
+To use the comfrey tea in your garden, you must dilute it in water.
 Depending on how heavy it looks, the ratio varies between 1:4 to 1:8 comfrey to water.

 This fertilizer contains all the necessary nutrients for plants.
 Use wherever you need to, but focus on the struggling vegetation.